CRWR 6: INTRODUCTION TO CREATIVE WRITING

 Oliver, Mary.
 A Poetry Handbook.
 1994.

-Although some of these texts are older than the suggested "5 years or newer" standard, they remain seminal texts in this area of study.
+Although a few of these texts are older than the suggested "5 years or newer" standard, they remain important guiding texts for the craft of writing poetry and fiction.

-1. A textbook that explains how to write poetry and short fiction
+1. A textbook that explains how to write poetry and short fiction or online guides, articles, and websites dedicated to craft

 Types and/or Examples of Required Reading, Writing, and Outside of Class Assignments

-- Written analysis of published poetry and short fiction.
+- Written analysis of published poetry and short fiction

-- Composition of original poetry and short fiction.
+- Composition of original poetry and short fiction